jakeru/dns_glesys.acme.sh/README.md

 acme.sh --issue --dns dns_glesys -d example.com
 ```

-Or, if you want to generate and use the certificate on your Ubiqitu EdgeRouter
+Or, if you want to generate and use the certificate on your Ubiquiti EdgeRouter
 like me, follow this great guide:
 https://github.com/hungnguyenm/edgemax-acme